-The standards and support levels in this document are developed and maintained by the Technology Support Committee (TSC) and ratified by the Enterprise Infrastructure Planning Committee (EIP).
+The standards and support levels in this document are developed and maintained by the Technology Support Committee (TSC) and ratified by the IT Oversight Committee.
 The TSC will regularly review and revise these standards based on emerging hardware technologies, software development, and the needs of the University.

 Hardware and software standards have been established to benefit the University as a whole and are based on the current technology available combined with the current needs of the students, faculty, and staff of UVU.
 The primary considerations for hardware & software standards are:

 - Improved levels of support

 - Reduced cost of support and service